-Full-time employees who work in the Chattanooga area and intend to carry a concealed handgun on UT property in the Chattanooga area are required to appear at the UTC Police Department to notify police of their intent by completing registration paperwork in the presence of a sworn officer.
+Full-time UTC employees who work on the Chattanooga campus and intend to carry a concealed handgun on UTC property are required to appear at the UTC Police Department to notify police of their intent by completing registration paperwork in the presence of the police chief.
 The police department is located in the Administrative Services Building at 400 Palmetto Street, Chattanooga, TN 37403.

 No person may carry a weapon on campus prior to filing notice of intent.
-Do not carry a weapon to the police department prior to filing notice of intent.
+Do not carry a weapon to the police department prior to filing notice of intent and being vetted by the agency.
 Registrants must bring their:

 - Faculty/staff identification card

-- Valid Tennessee driver's license
+- Valid driver's license

-- Valid Tennessee handgun permit
+- Valid handgun carry permit